doubleun/blue-pi-test/README.md

 - the server will run on port `3003` by default
 - to connect to the database see **SETUP MONGODB** section down below

+## HOW TO RUN LOCAL

-### HOW TO SETUP (Local)
+### HOW TO INSTALL

 1. Install `pnpm`
+2. setup the `.env` file in both api (./api/) server and client folder (./client/)
-2. Install recursively with `pnpm install --recursive`
+3. Install recursively with `pnpm install --recursive`
-3. Or install separately
+   - Or install separately
      1. Install client dependencies `pnpm --filter client install`
      2. Install server api dependencies `pnpm --filter api install`

 ### RUN DEV

 **OPTION 1:** run individually

-1. Run client `pnpm --filter client dev`
+1. Run client `pnpm dev:client`
-2. Run the server api `pnpm --filter api dev`
+2. Run the api server `pnpm dev:api`

 OPTION 2: run both in the same terminal